-- 4. Date checklist prepared: April 14, 2016 - 5.
+- 4. Date checklist prepared: May 11, 2016 - 5.
 Agency requesting checklist: City of Longview - 6.
-Proposed timing or schedule (including phasing, if applicable): Planning Commission public hearing in May 2016, City Council review and approval in June 2016 - 7.
+Proposed timing or schedule (including phasing, if applicable): Planning Commission public hearing in July 2016, City Council review and approval in July and August 2016 - 7.
 Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.
 No - 8.
 List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
 None - 9.
 Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain.
 None - 10.
 List any government approvals or permits that will be needed for your proposal, if known.
 Longview City Council adopting an ordinance - 11.
 Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.)
-This is a non-project action to amend the City's zoning ordinance regarding farmers' markets.
-Under the proposal a new zoning "Chapter 19.42 Farmers' Markets Sponsored By Religious Establishments Or Schools" would be created.
-This new chapter, if adopted, will allow small farmers' markets to operate 53 days per year on the grounds of a religious establishment or school.
-The draft zoning code chapter is attached. - 12.
-Location of the proposal.
+This is a non-project action to amend the City's zoning ordinance regarding the siting of emergency shelters.
+Under the proposal emergency shelters will not be allowed in the Downtown Commerce District but allowed in the General Commercial and Office/Commercial district upon receiving a special property use permit.
+Also emergency shelter cannot be located within 1,500 feet of each other or within 650 of a school or within 325 feet of single-family residential district or a public park.
+The draft code amendments also call for the applicant to submit a management plan which will be binding.
+The draft zoning code amendments are attached.

+12. Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.
-The proposal applies citywide in residential zoning districts.
+The proposal applies citywide.